HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
 A link to the [Gene Page](GeneEntity.md) for the gene affected by the mutation is included
 * __# Affected Cases in Project:__ The number of affected cases in the particular project
-* __# Affected Cases in GDC:__ The number of affected cases, expressed as number across all projects.
+* __# Affected Cases in Across all Projects:__ The number of affected cases, expressed as number across all projects.
 Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project.
 * __Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are:
     * __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay.
     * __MODERATE__: A non-disruptive variant that might change protein effectiveness.